KaixiangCS/CMPUT404-assignment-css-hell/README.md

 What modifications you had to make to the project gutenberg HTML files?
 ========================

-I added "<link rel="stylesheet" type="text/css" href="assets/change.css">" within the head tag.
+I added <link rel="stylesheet" type="text/css" href="assets/change.css"> within the head tag.

 Reference
 ========================